 Back to AIHPA Home Page

 There are all types of rewards for the shooter of any level.
 Apart from self reward of participating in such an outstanding, but challenging, discipline, shooters can aim for the highest ranking, achieving the highest grade, go through the qualification system, contest trophies at local, national and international events, or just be part of the game (which many shooters consider the most important value of all).

-Across the Courses Style: Download the HPR Getting Started Guide
+Download the HPR Getting Started Guide

+Back to AIHPA Home Page